 Putting the cruise control on standby or switching it off does not cause a rapid reduction in speed: you must brake by depressing the brake pedal.

 Switching off the function

-The cruise control function is deactivated if you press switch 5: in this case a speed is no longer stored.
-The green indicator light and the message "Adaptive cruise ctrl” on the instrument panel go out to confirm that the function is deactivated.
+The cruise control function is deactivated when you press switch 5 on the side.
+In this case, the speed is no longer stored.
+The green indicator light and the message “Adaptive cruise ctrl” on the instrument panel go out to confirm that the function is deactivated.

-When the system detects an operating fault, the warning light lights up on the instrument panel, with the message “Check cruise control”.
+When the system detects an operating fault the message “Check Cruise Control” appears on the instrument panel.

 There are two possibilities:

-- the system is temporarily disrupted (for example: radar obscured by dirt, mud, snow etc.).
+- the system is temporarily disrupted (for example: radar camera obscured by dirt, mud, snow etc.).
 In this case, park the vehicle and switch off the engine.
-Clean the detection zone of the radar.
-When you next start the engine, the warning light and the message go out.
+Clean the detection zone of the radar-camera.
+When you next start the engine, the warning light and the message go out;